sthsuyash/Nodejs-RestAPI/README.md

 - [x] Unit tests are included using a testing framework like Jest to ensure the correctness of the API endpoints.
 - [x] A relational database 'PostgreSQL' is used to store the users and an ORM called 'Sequelize' is for database operations.

+## Architectural Decisions

+- The application is built using Node.js and the Express framework, providing a lightweight and efficient web server for handling API requests.
+- PostmanAPI is used for API documentation and specification.
+It provides a standardized format to describe the API endpoints, request/response payloads, and error codes.
+- The application follows a modular structure, separating concerns into different files and folders (controllers, routes, models, etc.), promoting code organization and maintainability.
+- Sequelize is used as an ORM (Object-Relational Mapping) library to interact with the database.
+It simplifies database operations and provides a higher-level abstraction for managing data.

+## Challenges Faced

+- Designing and implementing the database models and their relationships using Sequelize.
+- Ensuring proper error handling and providing meaningful error responses to API consumers.
+- Validating and sanitizing user input to prevent security vulnerabilities and data integrity issues.

+## Additional Features Implemented

+- Input Validation: Adding input validation to validate user input and prevent malicious data or malformed requests.
+- Logging: Adding logging functionality to capture important events and errors for debugging and monitoring purposes.
+- Pagination and Sorting: Implementing pagination and sorting functionality to handle large datasets returned by API endpoints.

 ## Author

 Suyash Shrestha